MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 - Review [Azure Local system requirements](../concepts/system-requirements-23h2.md).
 - Review [Firewall requirements for Azure Local](../concepts/firewall-requirements.md).
-- Make sure you have access to a client computer that is running on the network where you'll deploy the Azure Local system.
+- Make sure you have access to a client computer that is running on the network where you'll deploy the Azure Local instance.
 - Make sure that the client computer used is running PowerShell 5.1 or later.
 - Make sure you have permission to verify the Active Directory preparation tool is run.